The Funny Way 20 People Learned the Truth About Santa Claus

 Aquietobserver found out the truth about Santa Claus using forensic science.
 Or more particularly, handwriting analysis: Santa’s handwritten notes were looking suspiciously like they’d been written by… Dad.

 “I recognized my uncle beneath the beard,” Kantsoos recalls.
 And there was nothing anyone could say because… well, it was the uncle, and… wait for it… Santa isn’t real.
+These Santa jokes will help lighten the news.

 The Christmas pageant blues